 There are so many amazing free resources available at this time for everyone, from free fitness apps to meditation and mindfulness courses, and these should be shared with staff.
 See our blog post on wellbeing resources or our guide on how to best look after your employees’ wellbeing.
 Consider sending a weekly update on information like this to the team, to keep them engaged.

 Think about virtual social events you can organise for your teams, such as pub quizzes or regular zoom calls.
 This will help furloughed staff to feel involved.
 We came up with some alternative staff events for Christmas, which would still be relevant throughout the year.

 - Returning to work: communicate clearly the likely timeline with your team.
 Will you rotate employees on furlough or keep staff off until the end of March?
 Be visible and honest about your plans as this will help to reduce anxiety and reassure the team.
 If it’s unlikely you will have roles for everyone in future, you should think about redundancy now to plan for the next few months.
 Get in touch for advice on how best to do this.

 - Employees with a second job: Another important consideration is if any of your furloughed employees have got another job during this period (which they are fully entitled to do under HMRC guidance).
 You may have to address the issue of when your employee can return to work for you, if they are also working for someone else, and anticipate that they might be required to give notice at their second job before they can return to your company.
 Please contact your HR Consultant if you need more information.

 - Holiday accrual: employees on furlough still accrue holiday, so it will be important to factor this into forecasting.
 Consider asking employees to take some holiday whilst on furlough so that you are not facing a resource issue when staff do return, as they are taking annual leave immediately.
-The government also announced in March that employees are entitled to carry over holiday into 2021; this needs to feature in any business plans.
+The government also announced last year that employees are entitled to carry over holiday into 2021; this needs to feature in any business plans.

 For help with any of the issues in this post, get in touch.